-- (a) The glidepath signal is considered to emanate from the phase center of the array and at the elevation plane determined by engineering personnel. - (b) The theodolite must be positioned using the data in paragraph (2)(a) corrected for eyepiece height.
+(a) The glidepath signal is considered to emanate from the phase center of the array and at the elevation plane determined by engineering personnel.

+(b) Theodolite must be positioned using data in paragraph (1)(a) corrected for eyepiece height.

 (3) Localizer.
-The use of a theodolite, AFIS, or RTT is not required for any inspection on a localizer sited along runway centerline, regardless of category, providing performance can be satisfactorily evaluated by flying a visual centerline track.
+The use of theodolite, AFIS, or RTT is not required for any inspection on a localizer sited along the runway centerline, regardless of category, providing performance can be satisfactorily evaluated by flying visual centerline track.

-The position of the theodolite, when used during localizer evaluations, will be placed on a line perpendicular to the localizer antenna array aligned so as to sight along the reciprocal of the calculated true course and at a point as close to the center of the array as possible.
+The position of the theodolite, when used during localizer evaluations, will be placed on a line perpendicular to the localizer antenna array.
+It will be aligned so as to sight along reciprocal of the calculated true course and at a point as close to the center of the array as possible.